ypriverol/visualisation-manuscript-examples/README.md

 value, lower quartile, median, upper quartile, and largest value.
 This summary approach allows the viewer to easily recognize differences between distributions.
 Data from the Michelson–Morley experiment.
 Implementation contributed by Jason Davies.
 This example periodically randomizes the values to demonstrate transitions.

+# Bullet plot Example

+Designed by Stephen Few, a bullet chart “provides a rich display of data in a small space.”
+A variation on a bar chart, bullet charts compare a given quantitative measure (such as profit or revenue) against qualitative ranges (e.g., poor, satisfactory, good) and related markers (e.g., the same measure a year ago).
+The "update" button randomizes the values slightly to demonstrate transitions.